 Last week, FedEx announced that Q1 revenue for Ground was off by $300 million vs. its estimate, while Express came in $500 lower.
 Adjusted operating income for Express plummeted, at $188 million vs. $660 million a year earlier.
 On Thursday’s call, EVP and Chief Customer Officer Brie Carere blamed the poor showing of Express on macroeconomic weakness in Europe and Asia, highlighting spot market rates that plunged in August to declines vs. the prior year.

 Morgan Stanley analyst Ravi Shankar asked FedEx executives how they could justify the largest GRI increase ever at a time when delivery volumes were dropping.
 “I mean, isn’t that going to exacerbate the volume decline?”
 Shankar asked.
-The GRI is a starting point for rates, which vary based on contracts but
+The GRI is a starting point for rates shippers actually pay, which vary based on individual contracts, acting as a benchmark.

 Carere said inflation-driven costs were the rationale, adding the 5.9% GRI for 2022 plus cost increases through the year had not impacted “stickiness” or shipper loyalty.